★★★★★970+ Clients Approved

 If the Default Cannot Be Removed: The Rebuilding Path

 If the default was lawfully listed and the 5-year clock is still running, rebuilding through positive credit behaviour is the way forward.
 Under Australia's Comprehensive Credit Reporting (CCR) regime, 24 months of repayment history is now visible to lenders — meaning consistent positive behaviour actively improves your score, not just prevents further damage.
+For more, see our guide on how to recover your credit score after a default in australia.

 Rebuilding ActionWhen You'll See ResultsScore Impact